Tyler Hoechlin: Acting

 Hoechlin was cast as Superman on the CW show Supergirl in 2016.
 As producer Greg Berlanti's first choice for the role, he did not have to audition.
 Describing the casting as "surreal", Hoechlin said he hoped to successfully embody the optimism of the character and maintain the idea of Superman as a symbol of hope.
 He appeared in four episodes of the show's second season, and was nominated for a Saturn Award for Best Guest Performance on a Television Series for his work in the role.
 His portrayal of Superman was well received by fans and critics and described as "fun" and a "breath of fresh air".

 In 2018, Hoechlin returned to Supergirl as part of the annual Arrowverse crossover episodes, titled "Elseworlds".
 He also appeared in the corresponding crossover episodes of both Arrow and The Flash, which all aired in December 2018.
 Hoechlin returned to the Arrowverse for the "Crisis on Infinite Earths" episodes.

-In October 2019, it was confirmed that Superman & Lois, a spin-off series starring Hoechlin and Elizabeth Tulloch, was in development at the CW who picked it up straight-to-series in January 2020.
+In October 2019, it was confirmed that Superman & Lois, a spin-off series starring Hoechlin and Elizabeth Tulloch, was in development at the CW, which picked it up straight-to-series in January 2020.
 The series premiered on February 23, 2021, and was renewed for a third season in March 2022.

 He was cast in Fifty Shades Darker as Boyce Fox, an author, in early 2016.
-Hoechlin did not appear in the finished film, but did feature in the sequel Fifty Shades Freed, which was released in 2018.
-The same year, he appeared in The Domestics, a post-apocalytic thriller alongside Kate Bosworth and Lance Reddick, which was released on June 28.
+Hoechlin did not appear in the finished film but did feature in the sequel Fifty Shades Freed, which was released in 2018.
+The same year, he appeared in The Domestics, a post-apocalytic thriller, which was released on June 28.

 Hoechlin starred in George Gallo's Bigger, in which he played Joe Weider.
-The biopic reunited Hoechlin with Teen Wolf co-star Colton Haynes, and told the story of the Weider brothers founding the International Federation of Bodybuilders.
+The biopic told the story of the Weider brothers' founding the International Federation of Bodybuilders.
 Bigger premiered on September 13, 2018, in Las Vegas, in conjunction with the Mr. Olympia competition, and was released to cinemas in October.

 The following month, teen drama Then Came You premiered at the Woodstock Film Festival.
-Initially titled Departures when Hoechlin was cast in February 2017, the film also starred Asa Butterfield, Maisie Williams, and Nina Dobrev, and was released theatrically in February 2019.
+Initially titled Departures when Hoechlin was cast in February 2017, the film was released theatrically in February 2019.

-In July 2019, Hoechlin appeared as Ian Yerxa in sci-fi drama series Another Life.
-Two months later, Hoechlin starred in Can You Keep a Secret? as Jack Harper, alongside Alexandra Daddario.
-The film is an adaptation of the novel of the same name by Sophie Kinsella and began filming in October 2018.
+In July 2019, Hoechlin appeared as Ian Yerxa in the sci-fi drama series Another Life.
+Two months later, Hoechlin starred in Can You Keep a Secret? as Jack Harper.
+The film is an adaptation of the novel of the same name by Sophie Kinsella; it began filming in October 2018.
+In 2020, he was cast as the new voice of Sephiroth for Final Fantasy VII Remake, succeeding George Newbern.

-In May 2022, he was confirmed to reprise his role as Derek Hale for Teen Wolf: The Movie.
+In May 2022, he was confirmed to reprise his role as Derek Hale in Teen Wolf: The Movie, for which he also served as a producer.